google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 - Top frames can [delegate autoplay permission](#iframe) to their iframes to allow autoplay with sound.

+Note: You can try out these new policies by setting the experimental flag `chrome://flags/#autoplay-policy` to "Document user activation is required." in Chrome 64.

 ### Media Engagement Index (MEI) {: #mei }

 The MEI measures an individual's propensity to consume media on a site.